msveshnikov/style-scanner/README.md

-# StyleScanner.online - Fashion Outfit Evaluation
+# StyleScanner.VIP - Fashion Outfit Evaluation

-StyleScanner.online is an innovative web application that delivers instant, AI-powered feedback on your fashion outfits.
+StyleScanner.VIP is an innovative web application that delivers instant, AI-powered feedback on your fashion outfits.
 Upload a photo and discover detailed outfit analysis, personalized style recommendations, and quick, user-friendly insights to help you elevate your look.

 ---